Introduction to Ecommerce

 Ease of Use

-A user-friendly CMS should have clear navigation, ready-made templates that you can customise, and smooth integration with other apps or tools.
+A user friendly CMS should have clear navigation, ready made templates you can customise and smooth integration with other apps or tools.

-Today, many ecommerce platforms come with built-in features that make managing the store easier, improve how customers shop, and help increase sales.
+Today many ecommerce platforms come with built in features that make managing the store easier, improve how customers shop and increase sales.

 SEO-Friendly Features

-A great ecommerce cms should offer built-in seo tools, including meta tags, keywords, and descriptions, to help online stores rank higher on search engines.
-Mobile optimisation is also essential, as most online shopping is done through mobile devices.
+A great ecommerce cms should have built in seo tools including meta tags, keywords and descriptions to help online stores rank higher on search engines.
+Mobile optimisation is also important as most online shopping is done through mobile devices.

 20% of businesses fail because their competitors outperform them.
 Omnichannel eCommerce requires a CMS that allows content to be delivered consistently across different channels.